 It had rained some overnight, but I stayed snug and dry in my Z-Pack tarp.
 I had a tall version, and I fit in it perfectly.
-It was a little tight with my gear, but I kept most of it down by my feet.
-Since the pack pushed against the side of the tarp, I put my rain jacket over the pack to keep off the back splash that had a tendency to bounce up from the ground, and underneath the edges of the tarp.
-I’m proud to say my ULA Ohm pack is small enough to tuck under my jacket, although I’m not sure if I really have bragging rights since I have an x-large Marmot rain jacket.
+My gear was a little tight, but I kept most of it down by my feet.
+Since the pack pushed against the tarp’s side, I put my rain jacket over the pack to keep off the backsplash that tended to bounce up from the ground and underneath the edges of the tarp.
+I’m proud to say my ULA Ohm pack is small enough to tuck under my jacket, although I’m not sure if I have bragging rights since I have an x-large Marmot rain jacket.

-A quick word about my tarp, other than it is awesome.
-I like the Z-Pack cuben fiber tarps for a lot of reasons – they are light, easy to pitch, but mostly they shed water like a duck.
-I shake them hard and most of the water just sprays right off, unlike the nylon tents.
-Nylon seems to absorb the moisture more than cuben fiber.
-Cuben fiber also dries much more quickly in the sun, and I always stop at the first splash of sunbeams, both to eat, and to dry out gear left wet from overnight rain or condensation.
+A quick word about my tarp, other than it is fantastic: I like the Z-Pack cuben fiber tarps for many reasons – they are light and easy to pitch, but mostly they shed water like a duck.
+I shake them hard, and most water sprays right off, unlike the nylon tents.
+Also, nylon seems to absorb moisture more than cuben fiber.
+Cuben fiber also dries much more quickly in the sun, and I always stop at the first splash of sunbeams, both to eat and to dry out gear left wet from overnight rain or condensation.

-Straight out of the gate, there were a couple of good climbs, with the only one true mountain being Nestuntabunt.
+Straight out of the gate, there were a couple of good climbs, with the only one actual mountain being Nestuntabunt.
 That is probably spelled wrong, but since that is how I pronounce it, that is how I will spell it.
-That and I’m really just too lazy to look it up.
-There was what I considered an equivalent climb before “N,” but it was neither a bump on my topo map or mentioned in my guide.
-I discovered over the course of this hike that many of the “bumps” I traversed were often not indicated on my maps.
+That and I’m just too lazy to look it up.
+There was what I considered an equivalent climb before “N,” but it was neither a bump on my topo map nor mentioned in my guide.
+I discovered throughout this hike that many of the “bumps” I traversed were often not indicated on my maps.

-I continued on into the morning, arriving at a rock ledge, with a fantastic view of Katahdin and a large lake below.
-A young guy was further down the ledge in front of me, talking on a cell phone.
-It really was hard to get away from them anymore.
-I’ve always carried one to journal, but rarely ever make calls.
-I will admit to checking email, mostly to keep those at home engaged and reminded that I am still around, and not easily forgotten.
+I continued into the morning, arriving at a rock ledge with a fantastic view of Katahdin and a large lake below.
+A young guy was further down the ridge in front of me, talking on a cell phone.
+It was hard to get away from them anymore.
+I’ve always carried one to journal but rarely ever make calls.
+I will admit to checking email to keep those at home engaged and reminded that I am still around and not easily forgotten.

-The young man wrapped up his call, and then turned towards me as he stood up.
-He looked a little startled, and smiled as he raised his hand in a tentative hello.
-He was about my height, wearing tan cargo pants and a dirty, white cotton t-shift.
-He was thin as a rail, with shaggy dark brown hair that fell to his shoulders, and bangs that hung just past his big, dark eyes.
+The young man wrapped up his call and then turned towards me as he stood up.
+He looked startled and smiled as he raised his hand in a tentative hello.
+He was about my height, wearing tan cargo pants and a dirty, white cotton t-shirt.
+He was thin as a rail, with shaggy dark brown hair that fell to his shoulders and bangs that hung just past his big, dark eyes.
 I smiled in return and raised my hand.
-He seemed shy, and I watched as he leaned over to slide a huge pack towards him.
-He grabbed one strap and flung both himself and the pack backwards, heaving the pack upwards as he ducked down and allowed the pack to settle on his back.
-He stayed bent over for a moment, and then stood a little too quickly, staggering a few steps back under the weight of the pack.
+He seemed shy, and I watched as he leaned over to slide a vast pack towards him.
+He grabbed one strap and flung himself and the pack backward, heaving the pack upwards as he ducked down and allowed the pack to settle on his back.
+He stayed bent over for a moment and then stood a little too quickly, staggering a few steps back under the weight of the pack.
 He looked as if he might fall down the flat slab of rock he was standing on, and I started to rise quickly.
 Still bending over, he lifted his hand in my direction.
-“I’m good” he said softly
+“I’m good,” he said softly.

-I settled back, expecting him to wobble off down the trail, but he walked over to a small tree, and slowly and carefully bent down to pick up a very full day pack.
+I settled back, expecting him to wobble off the trail, but he walked over to a small tree and slowly and carefully bent down to pick up a full day pack.
 I had missed the small pack leaning against the tree.
-As I watched, he slipped the little packs straps over his shoulders, and reached behind him to pull the waist belt behind his back and buckle it.
-This took at least five minutes, due to the fact that he had to wedge the day pack’s straps under the 70 pound pack already laying flat up against his pack.
+As I watched, he slipped the little pack’s straps over his shoulders and reached behind him to pull the waist belt behind his back and buckle it.
+This took at least five minutes because he had to wedge the day pack’s straps under the 70-pound pack already lying flat against his pack.
 This was almost as fun as watching hikers try to hang food bags.
 I just stared.
-He had to have at least 70-80 pounds strapped to his body.
-He looked up at me and in a very matter of fact tone stated that the day pack was to keep him from falling back, due to the large amount of weight on his back, kinda like a counter weight.
-Thou shalt not judge, or assume.
+He had at least 70-80 pounds strapped to his body.
+Finally, he looked up at me and, in a very matter-of-fact tone, stated that the day pack was to keep him from falling back due to the large amount of weight on his back, like a counterweight.
+Thou shalt not judge or assume.
 I just smiled and said it sounded like a good idea.
 Camels have two humps, so why can’t people.

-The rest of the day was pretty uneventful, but I met several hikers over the course of the day, recommending White House Landing and it's one pound hamburger.
-I had been to the camp on another hike, but had decided not to go this time.
-I wanted to make some more miles, and actually thought I could resist my infamous appetite.
-As was typical though, my subconscious latched onto the food image, and I had random hamburger flashes as I continued hiking.
-I attempted to ignore these images of large juicy burgers, but as I passed the turnoff to White House Landing, my body turned of it's own accord, and I headed down the trail.
+The rest of the day was pretty uneventful, but I met several hikers over the day who recommended White House Landing and its one-pound hamburger.
+I had been to the camp on another hike but had decided not to go this time.
+I wanted to make more miles and thought I could resist my infamous appetite.
+As was typical, though, my subconscious latched onto the food image, and I had random hamburger flashes as I continued hiking.
+I attempted to ignore these images of large juicy burgers, but as I passed the turnoff to White House Landing, my body turned off its own accord, and I headed down the trail.

 I followed the blue blaze side trail to a boat dock, where I blew an air horn one time…only once.
 Bill gets ornery if it is blown repeatedly.
 Hunger and patience don’t often go hand in hand with hikers.
 I looked out over the water as the loud, blaring horn echoed across the lake, or pond as they call these giant lakes in Maine.
-Across the water, I saw a small white figure make it's way across the property and into a flat bottomed boat.
-The boat raced across choppy little waves, with Bill standing in the back of the boat by the motor.
-We both said hi as he helped me down into the boat, and the little boat raced back across the pond, as my mind wandered to how I would construct my burger.
+Across the water, I saw a small white figure walk across the property and into a flat-bottomed boat.
+The boat raced across choppy little waves, with Bill standing by the motor in the back of the boat.
+We both said hi as he helped me down into the boat, and the little boat raced back across the pond as my mind wandered to how I would construct my burger.

-The camp was a series of cabins, a bunk building, and a main hall where food was served.
-The grounds and buildings were well kept, and you could tell this was a well organized operation.
-Everything functioned on propane and there was no electricity.
-Bill and Linda are actually selling the place and heading for Florida.
+The camp was a series of cabins, a bunk building, and a central hall where food was served.
+The grounds and facilities were well kept, and you could tell this was a well-organized operation.
+Unfortunately, everything functioned on propane, and there was no electricity.
+Bill and Linda are selling the place and heading for Florida.
 I have a feeling it probably won’t remain a hiker stop.
-Good news in current 2017.
-It appears WHL is still a hiker and snowmobile stop, and no longer being sold.
+The good news is in current 2017.
+It appears WHL is still a hiker and snowmobile stop and is no longer being sold.

 I took a private room in the cabin down by the lake.
-There were a couple of other NOBO hikers in other rooms, but at least the snoring would be muffled.
-I am not a fan of bunk buildings, mostly because I’m an introvert by nature, but also the world’s LIGHTEST sleeper.
+There were a couple of other NOBO hikers in different rooms, but at least the snoring would be muffled.
+I am not a fan of bunk buildings, mostly because I’m an introvert and the world’s LIGHTEST sleeper.
 I carry earplugs, but no matter how soft the foam, I have never found these comfortable.
-I’m a side sleeper and inevitably end up with foam shoved half way down what feels like a bruised ear canal, the next morning.
+I’m a side sleeper and inevitably end up with foam shoved halfway down what feels like a bruised ear canal the following day.

 I took a hot shower while I waited for dinner.
-Dinner was really the only reason I was here.
-They had a 16 oz. cheeseburger that was famous up and down the trail, along with their pizza and blueberry pancakes.
+Dinner was the only reason I was here.
+They had a 16 oz.
+Cheeseburger that was famous up and down the trail, along with their pizza and blueberry pancakes.
 Just a quick note here.
-This journal really has two themes – backpacking and food.
+This journal has two themes – backpacking and food.
 I hike for two reasons – freedom and food.
-Where else can you eat AS MUCH AS YOU WANT and lose 50 POUNDS, without having an eating disorder or tape worm.
-Granted, the food is not always the healthiest, but it can be consumed in unimaginable quantities, with the goal of eating as much and as frequently as possible.
-What do I call this – simply put – heaven.
-I’m kidding – kinda.
+Where else can you eat AS MUCH AS YOU WANT and lose 50 POUNDS without having an eating disorder or tapeworm.
+Granted, the food is not always the healthiest, but it can be consumed in unimaginable quantities to eat as much and as frequently as possible.
+What do I call this – put – heaven.
+I’m kidding – kind of.

 I continued to wash and scrub my clothes after dinner.
-There was an old tub and wash board down by the lake, and I beat and pounded on my clothes, knowing that the cold water would probably just make them a little less smelly by morning.
-Not thinking, I hung them on the clothesline next to the cabin, and sat down to chat with NOBO's, Walker and Issac.
+There was an old tub and washboard down by the lake, and I beat and pounded on my clothes, knowing that the cold water would probably make them a little less smelly by morning.
+Then, not thinking, I hung them on the clothesline next to the cabin and sat down to chat with NOBOs, Walker, and Issac.

 I mostly sat and listened to Walker talk about Inchworm.
-He knew the missing female hiker that had disappeared out of Stratton, ME.
+He knew the missing female hiker that had disappeared from Stratton, ME.
 It was sad she was still missing, and everyone seemed to have a lot of theories about what had happened.
-I had seen signs, asking about her whereabouts, at road crossings, and would continue to see them after I left WHL.
+However, I had seen signs asking about her whereabouts at road crossings and would continue to see them after I left WHL.

 Update on Inchworm.
 Her body was found almost two years later.
-Based on her journal and text, she had apparently left the trail to go to the bathroom, and gotten lost.
+Based on her journal and text, she had left the trail to go to the bathroom and gotten lost.
 It appears she lived at least 26 days after leaving the trail.
-She set up her camp on a small knoll, and was found in her tent, in her sleeping bag.
+She set up her camp on a small knoll and was found in her tent, in her sleeping bag.
 Rescuers came within 100 yards of her camp on two occasions, but the woods in this section of Maine are incredibly dense and the terrain very rugged.
-It was really a very tragic event.
+It was a very tragic event.

-I completed my typical chores until dusk, and then fell in to bed around 8:30.
+I completed my typical chores until dusk and then fell into bed around 8:30.
 It was a very long night, and I awoke every hour to check my watch, not wanting to get up too early and wake up the other hikers.
-Needless to say, I was ready for breakfast by midnight, but I dozed back off amidst muffled snores and grunts.
+I was ready for breakfast by midnight, but I dozed back off amidst muffled snores and grunts.